Nature and place-based learning in Northern Illinois

 Nature-based education, specifically sustainability, can help children understand the interdependence between humans and their environment

-Environment stewardship instills a sense of responsibility and helps children understand their role in preserving the planet
+Environmental stewardship instills a sense of responsibility and helps children understand their role in preserving the planet

 Academic Rigor